desmos-labs/desmos/docs/validators/common-problems.md

 }
 ```

-In order to get new peer addresses, all you have to do is to combine the `id`, `remote_ip` and `listen_addr` field values as follows:
+In order to get new peers addresses, all you have to do is to combine the `id`, `remote_ip` and `listen_addr` field values as follows:

 ```
 id@remote_ip:listen_addr(port)
 ```

-In the above case, this peer's address would be:
+In the above case, that peer's address would be:

 ```
 d45d4e0a6a6c393d58cfa1c5fed6286164fbfceb@35.193.251.165:26656
 ```

 You can do this with as many peers as you want.
-Once you have a list of peers, you can use those inside the `persisten_peers` field of your `~/.desmosd/config/config.toml` file.
+Once you have a list of peers, you can use those inside the `persistent_peers` field of your `~/.desmosd/config/config.toml` file.

 ## Problem #6: The `desmoscli keys list` command does not work
 Starting with v0.38, the Cosmos SDK uses os-native keyring to store all the private keys.
 Unfortunately, in some cases this does not work well by default.
 For example, it might return some errors when used in GUI-less machines.

 In order to solve this problem, you have two options:

-1. Store the private keys inside a file on your machine
+1. store the private keys inside a file on your machine, **OR**
-2. **OR**, use a password manager.
+2. use a password manager.

 We highly suggest you to use a password manager.
 However, if you want to use a file-based approach you can execute the following commands: